How many pages can Claude read?

 Claude can read up to 100 pages per PDF for visual analysis, with a 30MB file size limit.
 Files that exceed either limit trigger a “PDF too large to process” error.
 In Claude Code, you’ll also hit practical issues on PDFs as small as 5MB when the extracted text overflows the context window.

-How Many PDFs Can You Upload to Claude at Once?
+How many PDFs can you upload to Claude at once?

 Claude.ai supports multiple file attachments per message, with each file subject to the 30MB / 100-page limit.
 Claude Code has no fixed file count, but every PDF still has to fit through the same per-file ceiling.

 If you’re working with a folder of PDFs, the bottleneck isn’t usually the number of files.
 It’s that even one large file blocks the whole batch. pdf-mcp solves this by reading each PDF incrementally instead of loading the full document into context.
+Since v2.0.0 its corpus tools also search across the whole folder, up to 100 PDFs in a single call.
+For the full folder-to-knowledge-base workflow, see Turn a Folder of PDFs Into an AI Agent Knowledge Base.

 “Too many pages in document” is Claude’s page-count error, separate from the 30MB file-size error.
 It triggers when a PDF exceeds 100 pages for visual analysis, regardless of file size.
 A 20MB, 200-page PDF will fail with this error even though it’s well under the size cap.